GANs for Medical Image Synthesis: An Empirical Study: Material and Methods

 \subsection{Hyperparameters search}

-GANs are known for their sensitivity to hyperparameters tweaking \cite{Lucic2018AreGC}.
-In order to achieve a fair comparison between the selected GANs, we covered a wide spectrum of hyperparameters (some affecting the GAN architecture), through a vast hyperparameter search, totaling roughly 330 GPU-days.
+GANs are known for their sensitivity to hyperparameters tweaking \citep{Lucic2018AreGC}.
+In order to achieve a fair comparison between the selected GANs, we covered a wide spectrum of hyperparameters (some affecting the GAN architecture), through a vast hyperparameter search, totaling roughly 500 GPU-days.
 We retained the best performing runs with regards to the reference metric FID for its correlation with subjective evaluation.

-Moreover, since the number of runs needed to sweep a large hyperparmeter space grows exponentially with the number of hyperparameters we set to optimize over, we choose a number of sensible initial configurations for each dataset/GAN pair mostly based on their default configuration.
+Moreover, since the number of runs needed to sweep a large hyperparameter space grows exponentially with the number of hyperparameters we set to optimize over, we choose a number of sensible initial configurations for each dataset/GAN pair mostly based on their default configuration.
 Table \ref{tab_hparams} lists the hyperparameters we searched over.
 Iterating over these hyperparameters enabled us to find the set that works best for each GAN/dataset pair.
 In addition, this hyperparameters search also gave us a peek at how the training stability is affected by the selected hyperparameters.
 Note that some combinations were only tested for specific GANs, such as "weight clipping" for WGAN or "Gradient Penalty" for WGAN-GP.